Neoj1sec142/Java-etc/sect1/basicOps/wrk-w-data/readme.md

 * the only difference between a float and double point float is the size double ex: double temp = 16.3;
 float ex: float temp = 16.3f;

+### Storing Alphabetical Data in Java:
+* Character (char) - is used to manipulate characters of strings or just use one letter
+- As you can see with compliing the letters are turned into numbers for binary The encoding is called ASCII and Unicode(uni = hexadecimal ex: 0x0041 = A)
+* String(String) - strings are not considered primitive data types and therefore are represented as a class(String class) but more later on this

+### Storing Boolean in Java:
+*